Nadchima/Chocolate-Sales-Data-/README.md

 **🔝Top 5 best-selling products:**
     Smooth Silky Salty, White Chocolate, Peanut Butter Cubes, Spicy Special Slims, Raspberry Chocolate

-**📆Seasonal trend:**
+**📢Seasonal trend:**
         - Sales peak in January and June
         - Sales decline in February

+**📆Monthly Trand By Product:**
+    Comparison of each product's sales on a monthly basis.

 # 4. Insights
+**Promotions during festive seasons effectively boost sales:**
+    Running promotions during festivals such as Valentine’s Day and Christmas significantly helps increase sales.
+This reflects consumer behavior trends, where customers tend to purchase gifts or snacks during special occasions.

+**Countries with low sales:**
+    It was found that New Zealand and Canada consistently have lower sales compared to other export markets.
+It is recommended to consider appropriate marketing strategies, such as country-specific promotional campaigns or researching local consumer needs to enhance growth opportunities.

 # 5. Exploratory Data Analysis (EDA) in Google Colab